kubernetes-sigs/kueue/keps/79-hierarchical-cohorts/README.md

 the production workloads the ability to borrow research quota if needed, but not the other way round.

 With this proposal, research org's top Cohort will simply set borrowingLimit to 0.
 Alternatively, production org's top Cohort can set lendingLimit to 0.
-BorrowingLimitis inside production org's ClusterQueues should be generous enough to allow borrowing from the research org.
+BorrowingLimits inside production org's ClusterQueues should be generous enough to allow borrowing from the research org.

 #### Story 2